 “We echo the disappointment he expressed today that his immigration bill will not be taken up in 2014.
 The AWC agrees that it is imperative that the House pass an immigration bill that addresses agriculture’s current workforce, creates a viable agricultural guest worker program and bolsters border and domestic security as soon as possible.

 “Make no mistake–the workforce crisis being faced by America’s farmers and ranchers is real and must be solved legislatively.
 The AWC will continue urging Congress to act on the long-term solution to this problem that America’s farmers, ranchers and growers so desperately need and deserve.”

 Lastly today, Reuters writer Jonathan Stempel reported earlier this week that, “A federal judge on Wednesday rejected PricewaterhouseCoopers’ request to dismiss a $1 billion lawsuit accusing the auditor of providing bad accounting advice that contributed to the October 2011 collapse of MF Global Holdings Ltd, a brokerage run by former New Jersey Governor Jon Corzine.”

-Tags: farm bill, farm policy, Keith Good Farm Policy, clean water act, corn belt, corn crop, corn prices, crop insurance, drought, el nino, EPA, farm incomes, farm service agency, farmland values, Gina McCarthy, grain transportation, immigration reform, Keith Good, soybean prices, trade news, usda
+Tags: clean water act, corn belt, corn prices, crop insurance, drought, El Nino, EPA, farm service agency, farmland values, Gina McCarthy, grain transportation, immigration reform, Keith Good, soybean prices, trade news, usda